-Twenty western white-face wether lambs (84.5 ± 7 pounds) were sampled during the adaptation period (receiving ration to a final finishing ration).
+Twenty western white-face wether lambs $(84.5 \pm 7.0 \text{ lb})$ were sampled during the adaptation period (receiving ration to a final finishing ration).
 Adaptation was accomplished by increasing the amount of concentrate on a weekly basis; adaptation diets are outlined in (Table 1).
-The final finishing diet was balanced to contain 60 percent DDGS (DM basis; Table 2).
-Treatment diets differed in the amount of supplemental thiamin supplied; diets were formulated to provide: 1) CON (no supplemental thiamin), 2) LOW (50 mg·hd-1·d-1 thiamin), 3) MED (100 mg·hd-1·d-1 thiamin), 4) HIGH (150 mg·hd- $^{1}\cdot d^{-1}$ thiamin) or 5) HIGH+S (150 mg·hd-1·d-1 thiamin with dietary S increased from 0.71 percent to 0.87 percent [DM basis] with the addition of dilute sulfuric acid to DDGS).
+The final finishing diet was balanced to contain 60% DDGS (DM basis; Table 2).
+Treatments diets differed in the amount of supplemental thiamin supplied; diets were formulated to provide: 1) CON (no supplemental thiamin), 2) LOW (50 $mg \cdot hd^{-1} \cdot d^{-1}$ thiamin), 3) MED $(100 \text{ mg} \cdot \text{hd}^{-1} \cdot \text{d}^{-1} \text{ thiamin}), 4)$ HIGH (150 mg $\cdot$ hd-1 $\cdot$ d-1 thiamin), or 5) HIGH+S (150 $mg \cdot hd^{-1} \cdot d^{-1}$ thiamin with dietary S increased from 0.71% to 0.87% (DM basis) with the addition of dilute sulfuric acid to DDGS).
 Thiamin supplementation was based on an estimated daily DMI of 3 lb·hd-1·d-1.
 Feed was offered daily on an ad libitum basis with refusals collected and weighed weekly.

-Sampling for ruminal H_2S was conducted on 12 occasions beginning six days prior to initiation of treatment diets.
-Gas cap samples from these lambs were collected on day minus 6, minus 3, 0, 3, 7, 10, 14, 17, 21, 24, 28 and 31 of the feeding period.
-Hydrogen sulfide gas was measured on H_2S detector tubes (GASTEC[©], Kanagawa, Japan).
-Ruminal fluid also was collected at the same time for determination of rumen fluid pH.
+Sampling for ruminal $H_2S$ was conducted on 12 occasions beginning 6 d prior to initiation of treatment diets.
+Gas cap samples from these lambs were collected on d -6, -4, 0, 3, 7, 10, 14, 17, 21, 24, 28, and 31 of the feeding period.
+Hydrogen sulfide gas measured on $H_2S$ detector tubes (GASTEC©, Kanagawa, Japan).
+Ruminal fluid was also collected at the same time for determination of rumen fluid pH.

-Results and Discussion
+Results

-The influence of hydrogen sulfide gas on incidence of PEM in ruminants could be impacted by the way H_2S concentration changes during adaptation to finishing rations.
-In the present study, no differences in H_2S concentration among treatments (P > 0.10; Table 3) were apparent until day 10, at which point lambs fed LOW had lower H_2S concentrations than all other treatments.
-At this point in adaptation, the amount of roughage included in the diet had not changed
+The influence of hydrogen sulfide gas on incidence of PEM in ruminants could be impacted by the way H2S concentration changes during adaptation to finishing rations.
+In the present study, no differences in H2S concentration between treatments (P > 0.10; Table 3) were apparent until d 10, at which point lambs fed LOW had lower H2S concentrations than all other treatments.
+At this point in adaptation the amount of roughage included in the diet had not changed although the inclusion of DDGS had increased from 0 to 29% of dietary DM.
+Those lambs fed the HIGH treatment diet showed the most dramatic increases in ruminal H2S concentration; on d 21 of adaptation dietary hay was decreased from 35 to 25% and DDGS increased from 40 to 50% of dietary DM.
+Over the course of the next 3 d ruminal H2S concentration increased by over 3000 ppm, and within 7 d had increased by 4700 ppm H2S.

-Table 1.
-Adaptation diets fed to lambs (% DM basis).